Mean-field theory: Origins

 The idea first appeared in physics (statistical mechanics) in the work of Pierre Curie and Pierre Weiss to describe phase transitions.
-MFT has been used in the Bragg–Williams approximation, models on Bethe lattice, Landau theory, Pierre–Weiss approximation, Flory–Huggins solution theory, and Scheutjens–Fleer theory.
+MFT has been used in the Bragg–Williams approximation, models on Bethe lattice, Landau theory, Curie-Weiss law for magnetic susceptibility, Flory–Huggins solution theory, and Scheutjens–Fleer theory.

 Systems with many (sometimes infinite) degrees of freedom are generally hard to solve exactly or compute in closed, analytic form, except for some simple cases (e.g. certain Gaussian random-field theories, the 1D Ising model).
 Often combinatorial problems arise that make things like computing the partition function of a system difficult.
-MFT is an approximation method that often makes the original solvable and open to calculation, and in some cases MFT may give very accurate approximations.
+MFT is an approximation method that often makes the original problem to be solvable and open to calculation, and in some cases MFT may give very accurate approximations.

 In field theory, the Hamiltonian may be expanded in terms of the magnitude of fluctuations around the mean of the field.
 In this context, MFT can be viewed as the "zeroth-order" expansion of the Hamiltonian in fluctuations.
 Physically, this means that an MFT system has no fluctuations, but this coincides with the idea that one is replacing all interactions with a "mean-field”.

 Quite often, MFT provides a convenient launch point for studying higher-order fluctuations.
 For example, when computing the partition function, studying the combinatorics of the interaction terms in the Hamiltonian can sometimes at best produce perturbation results or Feynman diagrams that correct the mean-field approximation.